-This year we consulted with coach Jessica—who, as an Orthodox Jew, holds a special place in her heart for Hanukkah (and the accompanying latkes and doughnuts).
+This year we consulted Jessica, a Rosetta Stone tutor who teachers English and also speaks French, Hebrew, and Italian.
+As an Orthodox Jew, Jessica holds a special place in her heart for Hanukkah (and the accompanying latkes and doughnuts).
 She shared some insights into these traditional Jewish foods that’ll give readers a taste of the holiday that symbolizes bringing hope for a more tolerant world.

 What words do I need to know for Hanukkah celebrations?

-If you don’t speak Hebrew or are more than a little rusty because it’s been a while, these Hanukkah specific phrases will help you pick up right where you left off.
+If you don’t speak Hebrew or you’re feeling rusty, these Hanukkah specific phrases will help you pick up right where you left off:

 Another symbol of Hanukkah that has been popularized besides the menorah is the dreidel, a traditional Jewish game that involves spinning a four-sided top inscribed with Hebrew letters.
 The letters are Nun, Gimel, Hey, and Shin.
 These are intended to be an acronym for the Hebrew holiday saying Nes Gadol Hayah Sham or “a great miracle happened there.”

 Jessica says you’re likely to hear lots of singing around the table and traditional songs or blessings for the holiday.
 One you might hear is freilichen chanukkah, which is happy Hanukkah in Yiddish.

 Many of the traditional foods enjoyed at Hanukkah, including latkes and sufganiyot (jelly doughnuts) are fried in oil, which symbolizes the miracle of the oil used to light the menorah.
 Jessica says it’s also customary to eat cheese during Hanukkah to celebrate the ingenuity and bravery of a Jewish heroine.